aatishb/patterncollider/README.md

 ## What Is This?

 Pattern Collider is a tool for creating quasiperiodic tiling patterns.
-You can think of it like a microscope for exploring a mathematical space of pattern.
+Think of it like a mathematical microscope that you can use to explore intricate & unusual tiling patterns.
 Every pattern that you create with Pattern Collider has a custom URL that you can bookmark & share.
 Learn more about how it works by watching the Minute Physics video.

+VIDEO SCREENSHOT

 Quasiperiodic patterns are patterns that don't repeat themselves when you slide in any direction, and where every motif (i.e. every cluster of tiles) occurs infinitely often throughout the pattern.
 The most famous example of a quasiperiodic tiling is the [Penrose Tiling](https://en.wikipedia.org/wiki/Penrose_tiling).
 Quasiperiodic patterns can be found in [medieval Islamic Art](https://link.springer.com/article/10.1007/s12210-020-00969-9), and they also occur in nature in the form of [quasicrystals](https://en.wikipedia.org/wiki/Quasicrystal).